aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/files-and-storage/deletefile/_index.md

 ﻿---
 title: "Delete a file in Cloud Storage"
+second_title: " online"
+articleTitle: "Delete a file in Cloud Storage"
+linktitle: "Delete a file in Cloud Storage"
 type: docs
 url: /files-and-storage/delete-file/
-description: "Delete a file in Cloud Storage"
+description: "Delete a file in Cloud Storage programmatically via Cloud API."
 weight: 40
 ---

-Deletes a file in Cloud Storage.
+This REST API deletes a file in Cloud Storage.

 ## Delete a file in Cloud Storage REST API